MPMG-DCC-UFMG/F05-Mobile-dashboard/README.md

 * [Fontawesome](https://fontawesome.com/): the web's most popular icon set and toolkit.
 * [Leaflet](https://leafletjs.com/index.html): leading open-source JavaScript library for mobile-friendly interactive maps.

+### 1.2.
+Services

+Services used to provide features into this project:

+* [ViaCep](https://viacep.com.br/): free webservice to query CEP in Brazil, not necessary to create account but don't return latitude and longitude

 ## 2. Configuration

 There is a file called Config.tsx in the folder **src/config**.
 That file holds the global values used trough the application and it looks like: